BlueBrain/circuit-build/doc/source/faq.rst

 `Snakemake` execution logs (which rules we launched along with full launch commands) can be found in ``.snakemake/logs`` subfolder of each circuit build folder.

-Stdout / stderr output for most of the rules can be found in ``logs`` subfolder.
+STDOUT / STDERR output for most of the rules can be found in ``logs`` subfolder.

 How can I see the full list of the phases and their status?